Tommy Diablo: Early career

-Diablo left the IWA and debuted on the World Wrestling Council during 2002.
+A lingering knee injury forced Gorbea to take a break from the ring, missing the first edition of Juicio Final.
+After recovering, Diablo left the IWA and debuted on the World Wrestling Council during 2002.
 He was involved in a feud against Eddie Colón over the WWC Junior Heavyweight championship.
 He would fail to acquire the title for Colon.
 When Colon was defeated in a title match against Kid Kash, Diablo would develop a feud for the title.
 He won the WWC Junior Heavyweight championship on December 14, 2002.
 He won the title against Brent Dáil in a match to determine a new champion after the title was vacated by Kash.
 He teamed with Wilfredo Alejandro in an angle where he would attempt to unmask a wrestler that was playing mind games with him.
 Tommy Diablo was part of La Invasion Dominicana a heel faction led by El Bronco and Chicky Starr.

-International Wrestling Association (2003–2007)

 Diablo would make a return to the International Wrestling Association in 2003.
-He was involved in an angle in which he helped Paparazzi in a feud with Stefano, this angle lasted through fall.
-On September 20, 2003 he won his second IWA Junior Heavyweight title by defeating Noriega.
-He had a feud with fellow cruiserweight wrestler Blitz, winning the title a third time from him.
-On October 30, 2004 he lost the title in a match against Golden Boy.
-He was involved in an angle in which he was (kayfabe) gravely injured by Apolo, he was out of action until early 2005.
-He was involved in a feud with Super Mark eventually defeating him for Junior Heavyweight title on May 21, 2005 in Toa Baja, Puerto Rico.
-He defended his title successfully against Carlito numerous times, and held it until Carlitos defeated him on October 1, 2005.
-He would have taken part in an angle involving several cruiserweight wrestler including Blitz, Carlitos and Hiram Tua.
-He is currently the leader of a stable of young heel superstars consisting of Super Mark, Cruzz and GQ the ravishing.
-He won the newly created IWA Cruiserweight championship by defeating Blitz on March 4, 2007 in Guanica, Puerto Rico.